fleetdm/fleet/handbook/digital-experience/README.md

     > When this script runs, the website's configuration file ([`website/.sailsrc`](https://github.com/fleetdm/fleet/blob/main/website/.sailsrc)) will automatically be updated with information the website uses to display content built from Markdown and YAML.
 Changes to this file should never be committed to the GitHub repo.
 If you want to exclude changes to this file in any PRs you make, you can run this terminal command in your local copy of the Fleet repo: `git update-index --assume-unchanged ./website/.sailsrc`.

-    > Note: You can run `npm run start-website` in the `website/` folder to run the `build-static-content` script and start the website server with a single command.
+    > Note: You can run `npm run start-dev` in the `website/` folder to run the `build-static-content` script and start the website server with a single command.

 3. Once the script is complete, start the website server:
   - **With Node.js:** start the server by running `node ./node_modules/sails/bin/sails lift`